 "I thank God every day for every customer who walks through our door," he said.
 "To all of my customers, thank you!"

 He enjoys talking with customers and has learned that some of his regular patrons travel up to 75 miles each way to eat there.
 People's devotion to his establishment warms his heart.

 What's not to love about Perillo's Pizzeria in North Salem?
-Make a point to visit Hendricks County and experience fresh authentic Italian cuisine, friendly staff, and a relaxed atmosphere with a family focus.
+Make a point to visit this Hendricks County hidden gem and experience fresh authentic Italian cuisine, friendly staff and a relaxed atmosphere with a family focus.